-My current research examines the role of community informatics projects in creating and sustaining healthy digital equity ecosystems, which I define as interactions between individuals, populations, communities, and their larger sociotechnical environments that all play a role in shaping the work to advance more equitable access to technology and social, economic, and racial justice.
-As part of this research, I have been examining conceptualizations of community coalitions found in the public health literature to gain deeper insights into the structures, processes, and outcomes of local coalitions in the digital equity field.
+My current research examines the role of community informatics projects in creating and sustaining healthy “digital equity ecosystems” (Rhinesmith, 2024), which I define as interactions between individuals, populations, communities, and their larger sociotechnical environments that all play a role in shaping the work to advance digital equity as a social, economic, and racial justice goal.
+As part of this research, I have been examining conceptualizations of community coalitions found in the public health literature, as well as concepts from functional ecology and science and technology studies, to gain deeper insights into the structures, processes, and outcomes of local coalitions in the digital equity field.

-My research has been published in several top-tier academic journals, including: Information, Communication & Society; Telecommunications Policy; International Journal of Communication; Media, Culture & Society; Government Information Quarterly; Public Library Quarterly; and Mobile Media & Communication.
+I have received research grants from the U.S. Institute of Museum and Library Services, Benton Institute for Broadband & Society, Robert W. Deutsch Foundation, and Comcast Corporation.
+My research has been published in several top-ranked academic journals, including: Information, Communication & Society; Telecommunications Policy; International Journal of Communication; Information Technology, and Libraries; Media, Culture & Society; Government Information Quarterly; Public Library Quarterly; and Mobile Media & Communication.
 My work has appeared in edited volumes published by The MIT Press and Rowman & Littlefield, and I have written several articles on digital inclusion, digital equity, and broadband adoption published by the Benton Institute for Broadband & Society.

 Digital Equity Ecosystem Measurement: Developing a Conceptual Framework and Measurement Tools for Digital Equity Coalitions.
 To support the growth and development of digital equity ecosystems, communities across the country have been organizing local digital inclusion coalitions.
 However, the digital inclusion field currently lacks the conceptual frameworks, methodologies, and evaluation tools needed to effectively and holistically measure the outcomes and impacts of this work.
 As the National Telecommunications and Information Administration releases billions of dollars in federal funding to advance digital equity through the Bipartisan Infrastructure Law in the next five years, there will be a growing need to understand and measure the impact of this public funding.
 Furthermore, while there is a growing understanding among philanthropic and other funders about why digital equity matters these same stakeholders lack the evidence needed to show the impact of their investments.
 A clearly articulated, rigorous, and accessible framework to measure the work of digital inclusion coalitions can further support the development, implementation, and evolution of these efforts to promote universal broadband, deliver new opportunities, and strengthen communities across the country.